 • Carer Awareness training for Managers – Encouraging empathetic conversations and where necessary reasonable adjustments.

-• Other Support: Existing communication tools, for example staff newsletters, are being used to raise awareness of unpaid carers and workplace support.
+• Other Support: Existing communication tools, for example staff newsletters, are being used to raise awareness of unpaid Carers and workplace support.

-Sarah Sewell, Community Engagement Officer at Blythe House Hospice, and new Carer Champion as part of this initiative said: ‘We are incredibly proud to receive the Carer Friendly Employer Quality Mark, which highlights our dedication to fostering a workplace culture that supports and empowers unpaid carers.
-We recognise the invaluable contribution carers make, both at home and within our organisation, and we remain committed to ensuring they have the support they need to balance their responsibilities.’
+Sarah Sewell, Community Engagement Officer at Blythe House Hospice, and new Carer Champion as part of this initiative said: ‘We are incredibly proud to receive the Carer Friendly Employer Quality Mark, which highlights our dedication to fostering a workplace culture that supports and empowers unpaid Carers.
+We recognise the invaluable contribution Carers make, both at home and within our organisation, and we remain committed to ensuring they have the support they need to balance their responsibilities.’

 The Hospice continues to work closely with Derbyshire Carers Association to further develop and enhance the support available to its workforce.

-Jayne Davies, Employer Engagement Lead at Derbyshire Carers Association commented: "Blythe House Hospice has demonstrated an outstanding commitment to supporting unpaid carers within their workforce.
+Jayne Davies, Employer Engagement Lead at Derbyshire Carers Association commented: "Blythe House Hospice has demonstrated an outstanding commitment to supporting unpaid Carers within their workforce.
 Their proactive approach sets an excellent example for other organisations to follow."

 For more information on the Carer Friendly Employer Quality Mark please visit https://derbyshirecarers.co.uk/carers-in-employment